rafalp/Misago/dev-docs/plugins/hooks/pin-thread-hook.md

-# `pin_thread_globally_hook`
+# `pin_thread_hook`

-This hook allows plugins to replace or extend the logic used to pin a thread globally.
+This hook allows plugins to replace or extend the logic used to pin a thread.

 ## Location